Non-wellfounded parsimonious proofs and non-uniform complexity: Introduction

-On a technical side, the present paper contributes to the previous literature on parsimonious logic~\cite{Mazza14, Mazza15, MazzaT15} in many directions.
-First, since our systems are free of the co-absorption rule, \Cref{thm:completeness-non-wellfounded} establishes completeness without a ``push'' operation on streams, unlike~\cite{MazzaT15}.
-Secondly, we generalise the characterisation of classes of problems given in~\cite{MazzaT15} (i.e., $\ppoly$ and $\ptime$) to classes of functions (i.e., $\fppoly$ and $\fptime$), and put them into the realm of (non-wellfounded) $\mathsf{LL}$.
-Last, the advantage of $\nupll$ over the system $\mathsf{nuPL}$ is that non-wellfounded proofs replace the infinitely branching rule $\nuprule$, avoiding the introduction of the constant growth-rate function $f \colon \mathbb{N}\to \set{1, \ldots, n}$ and making our characterisations more ``implicit'', thus closer to ICC.
+\item \emph{Parsimonious logic.} This paper lifts to a non-wellfounded proof-theoretic setting the characterisation results for parsimonious logic presented by Mazza at al. in~\cite{Mazza14, Mazza15, MazzaT15}, improving certain aspects of the latter.
+First, as already anticipated, our characterisation theorems do not require the presence of the \emph{co-absorption rule}, which is expressed by the formula $A \otimes \oc A\limp \oc A$.
+Computationally, this means that it is possible to encode polytime Turing machines (with polynomial advice) in our systems \emph{without} the need of a ``push'' operation on streams.
+Secondly, we generalise the characterisation of classes of problems given in~\cite{MazzaT15} (i.e., $\ppoly$ and $\ptime$) to classes of functions (i.e., $\fppoly$ and $\fptime$).
+Last, non-wellfounded proofs do not rely on infinitely branching rules such as $\nuprule$, avoiding the introduction of the constant growth-rate function $f \colon \mathbb{N}\to \set{1, \ldots, n}$ and making our characterisations more ``implicit'', thus closer to ICC. \end{itemize}

-\paragraph{Outline of the paper} \Cref{sec:prelim} recalls some preliminaries on linear logic, non-wellfounded proofs and non-uniform complexity.
-In~\Cref{sec:parsimoniousLogic} we introduce parsimonious linear logic and the inductive proof systems $\pll$, $\dpll$.
-In~\Cref{sec:coder} we define their non-wellfounded counterpart, i.e., $\cpll$ and $\nupll$.
-Finally, soundness and completeness results are discussed in \Cref{subsec:soundness,subsec:completeness}.
+\paragraph{Outline of the paper} \Cref{sec:prelim} introduces some preliminary notions and results on linear logic, non-wellfounded proofs and (non-uniform) complexity classes. \Cref{sec:parsimoniousLogic,sec:coder} recall parsimonious linear logic and extend to a second-order setting the proof systems introduced in~\cite{CSL}.
+Specifically, in~\Cref{sec:parsimoniousLogic} we define the proof system $\pll$ and $\dpll$.
+In~\Cref{sec:coder} we consider their non-wellfounded proof-theoretic versions $\cpll$ and $\nupll$, and study cut elimination properties and simulation results relating the systems. \Cref{subsec:soundness,subsec:completeness} represent the main contribution of this paper.
+In~\Cref{subsec:soundness} we prove the soundness theorem, and in~\Cref{subsec:completeness} we define the type systems $\typestream$ and $\pta$ based on parsimonious logic and use them to establish completeness.

-Due to space constraints, most of our proofs and technical development is devolved to appendices.